ioanagornateanu/Opencart-project/README.md

 - PATCH request updates existing data for: cart-add details, cart-products
 - DELETE request deletes data for: cupon, customer data;

 The response shows us if the API is working properly.
-The response status code for all the request in Opencart Api is 200 OK.
+The response status code for all the request in Opencart API is 200 OK.

 All requests are added to Postman collection, and it can be found here: [Postman collection](https://github.com/ioanagornateanu/Opencart-project/blob/main/API%20PROJECT.postman_collection.json)